Loordi/Pelican-panel-eggs/GregTech new horizons/README.md

 The installer cannot start the server automatically after a reinstall.
 If a server was migrated from an older egg, reset its startup command to the egg default if it still contains `SERVER_MAXRAM`.

 ## Data preserved during reinstall

+World folders are left untouched during reinstall.
+A full backup is still strongly recommended.

 The following paths are backed up and restored automatically: